How to Choose the Right Tankless RV Water Heater

 This is by far one of the most critical “specs” to consider when purchasing a tankless water heater.
 It largely determines how many appliances and fixtures you can use at one time.
 That said, the throughput changes depending on the temperature of the inlet water.
 The change is due to liquids expanding or contracting.

 This means that there is no single water flow rate you can use to make this determination.
 Instead, you must rely on a list of throughputs.
-This can make figuring out which is the right hot water heater a bit more complicated — the flow rate increases with warmer inlet water.
+This can make figuring out which is the right tankless RV hot water heater a bit more complicated.

-Cold water will reduce the flow rate of hot water compared to water that starts at a warmer temperature.
-This may not be as big of a concern for hot water heaters installed in a home.
-It becomes more relevant for RVs, where the starting water temperature can change with a few hours’ drive.
+Colder water will reduce the flow rate, as compared to water that starts at a warmer temperature.
+This may not be as big a concern for a hot water heater installed in a home.
+It does however become more relevant for RVs, where the starting temperature o can change within a few hours’ drive.

-This means that in colder weather, the throughput of a hot water heater can be reduced to that of a single shower.
-If you have a large RV and expect to use many water fixtures at once, chances are you should pay more for a larger flow rate.
+This means that in colder weather, the throughput of a water heater can be reduced to that of a single shower.
+If you have a large vehicle and expect to use many water fixtures at once, chances are you should pay more for a larger flow rate.

 Heat

-While the flow rate impacts how much hot water you get at one time, another critical factor in determining the rate and temperature of the water is the heating capacity.
-For propane hot water heaters, this measurement is given in BTUs or British thermal units.
+While the flow rate impacts how much hot water you get at any one time, another critical factor in determining the rate and temperature of the water is the heating capacity.
+For an RV on demand propane water heater, this measurement is given in BTUs which stands for British Thermal Units.

-You may have seen that rating used for gas grills or other propane-fueled products where it may not present an accurate reflection of performance, but for hot water heaters, it provides a useful reference.
-The more BTUs a hot water heater puts out, the quicker it heats the water.
+You may have seen this rating used for gas grills or other propane-fueled products where it may not actually present an accurate reflection of performance, but for hot water heaters, it provides a useful reference.
+The more BTUs a hot water heater puts out, the quicker it will heat water on demand.

 Keep in mind, this may not determine the maximum temperature of the heater, with many other factors playing into that as well.
-For example, the type of water heaters we detailed earlier can allow a model with fewer BTUs to achieve the same temperatures as one with more BTUs if it uses a condensing design.
+For example, a model with fewer BTUs can achieve the same temperatures as one with more BTUs if it uses a condensing design.

-Still, the amount of heat a hot water heater can generate determines the throughput more than anything else outside of the outlet, which is usually large enough to handle plenty of water.
+Still, the amount of heat a water heater can generate determines the throughput more than anything else outside of the outlet.

 The Best RV Tankless Water Heater Reviews